What is the Self-Sufficiency Standard?

-How does the Self-Sufficiency Standard differ from the Federal Poverty Measure?
+How does the Self-Sufficiency Standard differ from the Official Poverty Measure?

-First conceived nearly five decades ago by Molly Orshansky, the official federal poverty level has now become out-of-date.
+First conceived five decades ago by Molly Orshansky, the official federal poverty measure has now become out-of-date.

 - The Self-Sufficiency Standard is based on ALL major budget items faced by working adults, not just food.
 These basic needs include housing, child care, food, health care, transportation, taxes, and miscellaneous costs.